Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 You are now ready to dive into some trade study analysis using Analyzer.
 You can build a simple example and then load the results into a more complex study.
 The goal is to become familiar with the Analyzer work-flow as well as loading results of previously run analysis.

-First, download the precomputed trade study files from the SDF.
+First, download the precomputed trade study files from the STK Data Federate (SDF).
 The steps are different if you are on your local machine or using STK Cloud.
 Choose the appropriate option below to download the files.

 Option 1: Downloading the Files Locally

-2. Click Download as Zip on the right-hand side.
+3. Click Download as Zip in the Folder Actions menu.

 Option 2: Download the Files on STK Cloud